s-gbz/grilborzer.github.io/_posts/2021-01-10-red-sparrow-review.md

 Other instances of eyerolling were caused by an assortiment of uncatchy clichés.
 There's the evil henchman, the runway CIA agents and the cold blooded military types.
-To me, falling back to tropes is not even the deal here, we do have interesting characters like Dominica or her shady uncle Vlad
+To me, falling back to tropes is not even the deal here since we do have interesting characters like Dominica or her shady uncle Vlad
-(who shares extraordinary similiarities to Vladimir Putin!!);
+(who shares extraordinary similiarities to Vladimir Putin!!).

-A few of their interactions were just to uninspired to be allowed to take themselves serious.
+It's just that a few of their interactions were too uninspired to be allowed to be taken serious.

 # Conclusion: Almost attained ambitions
-Red Sparrow is definetly debatable and at least worth a watch in my opinion.
+Red Sparrow is definetly debatable and **at least worth a watch in my opinion**.
 The visuals, characters and fast pace make it an entertaining thriller (though the fast pace actually felt lengthy in the first hour).
 Substract some clichés and sloppiness and I will still watch it a second time.